 - Besides, research about the place where you are going to stay and check whether you will get every necessary item there.
 If not, it’s always a smart idea to buy it from your own country.

 - Try to learn some common Greek words before moving.
 Since you will encounter less number of people speaking English or any other language.
 If possible, download an offline Greek dictionary.

 - Greece is really hot during summers, so keep yourself hydrated with lots of fluids and keep drinking water.

 - Say no to taxis, metros, and buses!
 When in Greece, make sure you opt for the walkways unless it’s really needed.
 Moreover, the best you can discover and adore the beauty of Greece is by walking.

 - Find out where the locals shop from.
 Instead of buying vegetables, fruits, and other groceries from the supermarket, try the local Greek market.
 You will realize that the food is fresher and tastier there.

 - Do not eat at your hotel every day.
 This is for the ones who are staying in hotels.
 We recommend you go to a local restaurant for your meals.
 Check with the locals where you can find the cheap and best food.

 - Although the water bottle rates are regulated at 50 cents per small bottle, you can save that money by drinking tap water.
 It is safe.

-What type of Digital Nomad is Greece for?
+What Type of Digital Nomad is Greece Right for?

 Greece is ideal for digital nomads who are indulged in blogging, web development, online marketing, and art.
 With a developed infrastructure to support all types of professions and good internet connectivity, anyone can move to Greece.